ffund/ml-notebooks/notebooks/4-regularization-deep-dive.md

 :::

 ::: {.cell .markdown }
-Then, we'l compute the matrix of correlation coefficients for the five features.
+Then, we'll compute the matrix of correlation coefficients for the five features.
 An element of this matrix that is large (close to 1) indicates a pair of highly correlated variables.
 :::